 “Way out of town,” said Hender.

 Jason nodded, and the barman led them to a table.
 They ate everything laid in front of them, then they ordered more.

-The other diners were mostly middle aged or old, all except a young couple in a table in the dark part of the room, right at the back.
+The other diners were mostly middle-aged or old, all except a young couple at a table in the dark part of the room, right at the back.
 They didn’t look tired, they looked exhausted.